hl7dk/dk-smart/input/pagecontent/index.md

 ### Notable SMART Implementations in other Nordic countries

-See the Finnish progress on [https://hl7.fi/fhir/finnish-smart/#notable-smart-implementations-in-finland]
+See the Finnish progress [here](https://hl7.fi/fhir/finnish-smart/#notable-smart-implementations-in-finland)

 To learn about the current status in Denmark, please contact [HL7 Denmark](https://www.hl7.dk/).
 We're happy to give you an overview.